kubernetes/enhancements/keps/sig-storage/NNNN-stateful-set-update-claim-template/README.md

 So we should provide a way to coordinate the update.
 That's why we also need `LockStep`.

-We consider a StatefulSet in stable state if all the managed PVCs are capatible with the current template.
+We consider a StatefulSet in stable state if all the managed PVCs are compatible with the current template.
 In a stable state, most operations are possible, and we are not actively fixing something.

+The StatefulSet controller should also keeps the current and updated revision of the `volumeClaimTemplate`, so that a `LockStep` StatefulSet can still re-create Pods and PVCs that are yet-to-be-updated.

 ### Risks and Mitigations